-Budget session: Both Houses adjourned till 12 noon as Opposition protests against fuel price rise
+Parliament: LSTV not showing Opposition’s side, alleges Congress MP; both houses adjourned till 2 pm

 The Parliament resumed its normal morning schedule from Tuesday.

-The Lok Sabha and Rajya Sabha were on Tuesday adjourned till 12 noon as the Opposition shouted slogans against fuel price rise.
+The Lok Sabha and Rajya Sabha were on Tuesday adjourned till 2 pm as the Opposition shouted slogans against fuel price rise.
+Meanwhile, Congress MP Adhir Ranjan Chowdhury alleged that the Lok Sabha TV does not show what the Opposition says and only telecasts the statement of treasury benches.

 Both the Houses of the Parliament will work from 11 am to 6 pm, instead of holding staggered sessions, from Tuesday.
 Up until now, the Rajya Sabha used to meet in the morning, while the Lok Sabha convened in the evening.